2025 “Discover Japan – Luxury ‘Autumn Colours Spectacle’ Cuisine & Culture Experience”

 The ryokan will provide you with your traditional yukata (light cotton kimono), and a jacket in cooler weather, so that you can join the locals while strolling the willow-lined streets of town.

-In Kinosaki Onsen, it is tradition for visitors to wear yukata while they are staying.
+In Kinosaki Onsen, it is tradition for visitors to wear yukata all day long while they are staying.
 It is a common sight to see people out shopping, eating at restaurants, and strolling through the town while wearing yukata.

 7pm – Japanese Kaiseki Dinner – The center of any stay at a ryokan is the food.
 The culinary artisans of Nishimuraya have been serving Japanese-style kaiseki (course) dinners for over 150 years.
 There is nothing more relaxing than enjoying dish after dish of wonderfully delicious Japanese food after an evening at the hot springs.